jrmejiaa/curly-cpp/README.md

 # Curly CPP

-Please do not think twice about the name.
+Please don't think twice about the name.
 Github suggest it me and I like it.
 Here you will find some basic code of C++ and CMake.
 My idea basically is to put here some of my findings of C++ and CMake while I am improving my skills in the subject.
 All the projects are going to be made with CMake as building tool and all the projects are going to be in C++ 20.

 ## Getting Started